 In short, taxis are a good way to get around Paris.
-In years past getting a Paris taxi was a bit of a challenge.
+In years past getting a Paris taxi could be a bit of a challenge.
 You couldn't hail a cab on the street, but had to find a designated taxi stand and wait there until one of 15,500 Paris taxis arrived.

-However, it isn't necessary to book a taxi in advance — at the airport you'll find plenty of them at the designated taxi stands.
+However, it isn't necessary to book a taxi in advance — at the airport you'll find plenty of them at the clearly-designated taxi stands.

-He accepted a taxi ride from a phoney who solicited him inside the airport, not at the official taxi stand.
-José got to his hotel, but he managed to pay about three times the going rate!
+He accepted a taxi ride from a scam artist who approached him inside the airport, not at the official taxi stand.
+Our friend got to his hotel all right, but he managed to pay about three times the going rate!
 Always check to make sure the taxi has a meter and a visible taxi sign on the roof.
 And always find the official line up with the T taxi sign with the valet working the line.
-(This scam is usually only pulled at the airports and train stations.)
+(This scam is only pulled at the airports and train stations.)

 Many taxi drivers in Paris speak a little English, but it's always a good idea to have a pen and paper to write down the address.
-There are many similar sounding streets (especially if you have our dubious French accents!), you could wind up across town!
+There are many similar sounding streets and you could wind up across town.
+(Especially if you have dubious French accents, like we do)

-A good tip is to print out small slips of paper with the name of your hotel and the address (or your apartment address).
-That way, if you are not confident in speaking French, you can politely hand the driver one of the slips, with a "Nous allons ici, s'il vous plait".
+A good tip is to print out small slips of paper with the name of your hotel and the address (or your apartment address) before you leave home.
+That way if you are not confident in speaking French, you can politely hand the driver one of the slips, with a "Nous allons ici, s'il vous plait".
 (We are going here, please).

 There are no amateur taxi drivers in Paris, it's a serious profession.
 All the drivers are professionals who have successfully passed exams controlled by the Paris police department.
 In general, we've found Paris taxis to be cleaner and the drivers more professional than in other cities.

 Taxis are required by law to charge for any passenger over three — the fourth and fifth passengers will be charged 3€ each.
 There is also an additional charge for pieces of luggage weighing over 5 kilos (11 pounds).
 There is no charge for wheelchairs.
 Remember, you don't need to tip your taxi driver in Paris, it's already included in the price.